mlubinsky/mlubinsky.github.com/scala/README.md

 ### Null	Nil	None	Nothing

-Null represents the absence of a value.
+#### Null represents the absence of a value.
+ It’s a sub-type of AnyRef type in Scala Types hierarchy.
+ As Scala runs on JVM, it uses NULL to provide the compatibility with Java null keyword, or in Scala terms, to provide type for null keyword, Null type exists.
+ It represents the absence of type information for complex types that are inherited from AnyRef.

-Nil denotes the end a List
+#### Nil denotes the end a List
+It’s a handy way of initializing an empty list since, Nil, is an object, which extends List

-None is the value of an Option with no value.
+#### None is the value of an Option with no value.

+ In cases, where you don’t know, if you would be able to return a value as expected, we can use Option [T].
+ It is an abstract class, with just two sub-classes, Some [T] and none.
+ With this, we can tell users that, the method might return a T of type Some [T] or it might return none.

-Nothing is lowest type in type System.
+#### Nothing is lowest type in type System
+  It’s a sub-type of all the types exists in Scala Types hierarchy.
+It helps in providing the return type for the operations that can affect a normal program’s flow.
+It can only be used as a type, as instantiation of nothing cannot be done.
+It incorporates all types under AnyRef and AnyVal.
+Nothing is usually used as a return type for methods that have abnormal termination and result in an exception.

 ###  if else
 ```